 We will attempt to demystify the blockchain by explaining the rapid evolution of the technology from its humble origins in the Bitcoin blockchain, to more recent implementations that will enable a global network of interconnected distributed ledgers to form the backbone of an entire new internet of value.

-After a brief introduction, Part I consists of five fairly dense technical chapters, each with a main concept that builds on top of the last incrementally:
+After a brief introduction, Part I consists of seven fairly dense technical chapters, each with a main concept that builds on top of the last incrementally:

 1.1. dApp Revolution: An explanation of what "distributed" applications (dApps) are, and how they are fundamentally different from existing centralized cloud applications.